The Importance and Benefits of Green Smoothies For Bone Health

 They’re a great way to get your daily dose of nutrition, including bone healthy vitamins and minerals.

-The benefits of calcium rich, green smoothies for bone building come from the ingredients.
+The benefits of calcium-rich, green smoothies for bone health come from the ingredients.
 The following are a few fantastic choices to include in your smoothies:

 - Bananas: They not only give your smoothie creaminess, but bananas are also rich in potassium, calcium, magnesium and vitamin K, which all have the ability to strengthen bones.

 - Almonds, almond milk or almond butter: Almonds contain 75 mg of calcium per serving!
 They are also jam-packed with vitamin E, protein, manganese, magnesium and boast antioxidant properties.

 - Kale: If you haven’t heard of or tried kale yet, you may have been living under a rock.
 This green superfood is not only high in calcium content, but also vitamin C, vitamin A and vitamin K. Make it a regular addition to your smoothie to truly make it a ‘green machine.’

 - Flax, chia or hemp seeds.
 All high in dietary fiber, flax, chia and hemp also boast bone healthy qualities.
 They can easily be added to any green smoothie.

 You may be curious about the difference between blending and juicing.
 In short, juicing is when you separate the fiber from the fruit or vegetable.
 While blending means you are consuming everything – you blend all your ingredients together and there is no separation.